-Cook's Note: If you cannot find Mexican chocolate
+Cook's Note: If you cannot find Mexican chocolate, replace with dark chocolate

 For the chile paste: Toast the ancho chiles by opening them and pressing them flat in a hot skillet for a few seconds on each side.
 Soak the chiles in hot water until they are very soft, about 30 minutes.
 Drain

 with the roasted poblanos and chicken broth.
 Pulse